 2. Plug the audio adapter cable into the camera.

 This is done by using the USB-C port on the side of the GoPro, then connecting the cable to your headset and airplane intercom.
-Note that the battery door must be open on the GoPro HERO8 in order to connect the mic adapter.
+Note that the battery door must be open on the GoPro HERO8 and 9 in order to connect the mic adapter.

 3. Check the following settings.